lwCVer/UnravelNet/README.md

 ## Get Started

-Please see [LEGNet](https://github.com/AeroVILab-AHU/LEGNet) for the basic usage of MMRotate.
+Please see [LEGNet](https://github.com/AeroVILab-AHU/LEGNet) for the code, weights and basic usage of MMRotate.

 ## Acknowledgement